FEM 2023 Organizing committee

 Riitta has been working with FEM conferences since 1999.

-Tero Niiranen, PhD, Senior Scientist, Geological Survey of Finland (GTK)
+Tero Niiranen, PhD, Research Professor, Geological Survey of Finland (GTK)

-Tero Niiranen is Senior Scientist at Geological Survey of Finland.
+Tero Niiranen is Research Professor at Geological Survey of Finland.
 His research includes ore formation of hydrothermal deposits, mineral systems, tectonic evolution of mineralized belts, 3D modeling applied to mineral deposits and mineralized belts, and GIS based prospectivity modeling.

 He received a M.Sc. degree in geology in University of Turku in 2000 and a Ph.D. degree in economic geology in University of Helsinki in 2005.
 He has over 20 years’ experience in research and exploration of mineral deposits working with academia, research organizations and industry.